Prugna21/memoQ/README.md

 - Use memoQ server or cloud for seamless team collaboration.
 - Sync translation memories before and after work sessions to prevent conflicts.
-- Establish clear roles for translators, reviewers, and PMs.
+- Establish clear roles for translators, reviewers and PMs.

 ### Troubleshooting

 - Common errors and fixes are documented in `troubleshooting.md`.
 - Regex patterns not working?
-Double-check escape characters and test them outside memoQ first (for example [regexr](https://regexr.com/)).
+Double-check escape characters and test them outside memoQ first (e.g. [regexr](https://regexr.com/)).

 ---